pyrochlore/obsidian-tracker/README.md

 - [ ] Add an 'Explode' button to the rendered blocks, it will replace the code block with the rendered result.
 - [ ] Support graphs showing the correlation between sets of data.
 - [ ] Add a helper panel for adding frequently used tracking targets to article.
+- [ ] Add a dateTarget key for tracking notes not named in the date format.

 And more ...